Dedicated to women's health and well-being

 • An SSRI (selective serotonin reuptake inhibitor) may also be prescribed.

-• Transcutaneous electrical nerve stimulation (TENS)—a device that generates low-level pulses of electrical current and applies it to the skin's surface
+• Transcutaneous electrical nerve stimulation (TENS)—a device that generates low-level pulses of electrical current on the skin's surface

-• Nerve blocks—injections near nerves that may be used to provide temporary pain relief (usually used as a last resort)
+• Nerve blocks—injections near nerves to provide temporary pain relief (used as a last resort)

 Prevention